epikur-io/epikur-io/README.md

 ### Hi, I’m Epikur 🙋‍♂️️

-> Full stack developer specialized in backend developement, APIs and micro services.
+> Full-stack developer specialized in backend development, APIs, and microservices.
+Programming is my job and passion.
+> I'm a Linux and open-source enthusiast, and I like to tinker around using Arduinos and Raspberry Pis.

 #### Top languages